Children’s services models

 Magellan Healthcare sets the benchmark for advancements in behavioral health and child care models.
 Our behavioral health thought leadership is nationally recognized and we share it with you through the resources on this page.

-Magellan Healthcare is pleased to be a 2021 MarCom Awards Gold recipient in the category of technical writing for our below monograph, Understanding and Meeting the Needs of Children and Adolescents at High Risk: Foundations of a Model!
+Magellan Healthcare is pleased to be a recipient of 2021 and 2022 MarCom Awards in the category of technical writing for our children’s behavioral health monographs on this page!

 MarCom is an international creative competition that recognizes the outstanding achievement of marketing and communications professionals.